Glossary

 One of the Three Ethical Commitments; the principle that patterns — source code, schematics, documentation, protocols — belong freely to all keepers and must not be enclosed.

-Operationalizes Codex §V.2.
-A Circuit’s instructional and doctrinal material is shared, not paywalled.
-The commitment names the act of enclosure — by proprietary lock-in, patent thickets, contractual restriction, or criminalized reverse engineering — as the violation, not the medium of distribution.
+This commitment puts Codex §V.2 into practice.
+A Circuit’s instructional and doctrinal material is shared, never paywalled.
+The violation the commitment names is enclosure — by proprietary lock-in, patent thicket, contract, or the criminalization of reverse engineering — not any particular medium of distribution.

-See: Origins (the ethical commitments naming).
+See: Origins (where the ethical commitments are named).
 See also: Pattern, Three Ethical Commitments.

 Composting

-The Sacred Practice of separating a truly-ended device’s components and returning them to their proper streams.
+The Sacred Practice of taking apart a truly ended device and returning each of its materials to its proper stream.

 See: Codex §VI.
 See also: Material, Sacred Practices.